Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Bases/Introduction to Bases.md

   - Bases
 cssclasses:
   - list-cards
-description: Obsidian Bases let you turn any set of notes into a powerful database.
-With bases you can organize everything from projects to travel plans, reading lists, and more.
+  - list-cards-mobile-full
+description: Create database-like views of your notes, formatted as tables or cards.
+Edit, sort, and filter files using their properties.
 ---
 #TODO
+%%ALT%%
 Bases is a [[Übersicht|core plugin]] that lets you turn any set of notes into a powerful database.
 With bases you can organize everything from projects to travel plans, reading lists, and more.

 Using a base you can view, edit, sort, and filter files and their [[Eigenschaften|properties]].
 Each base can have several [[Views|views]], and different layouts such as tables and cards.
 Below is an example of table view where each row is a file, and each column is a property of that file.
+%%/ALT%%

+%%NEU%%
+Bases is a [[Core plugins|core plugin]] that lets you create database-like views of your notes.
+Using a base you can view, edit, sort, and filter files and their [[Properties|properties]].
+Bases can help you organize everything from projects to travel plans, reading lists, and more.

+Each base can have several [[Views|views]] with different layouts such as tables and cards.
+Below is an example of table view where each row is a file, and each column is a property of that file.

+%%/NEU%%

 ![Example of a base showing a table view with a list of books](bases-noshadow.png#interface)